WytseKraal/student-llm-adivsor/README.md

     ```

 5. **Configure AWS Cognito and API Gateway**:
-    - Set up a Cognito User Pool and update the `UserPoolArn` in `template.yml`.
+    - Set up a Cognito User Pool and update the `UserPoolArn` in `backend/template.yml`.
     - Configure API Gateway to use the Cognito authorizer.

+6. **Populate the Pinecone vector database with embeddings**:
+    - Call the `/indexing` endpoint to index all courses.

 ## Services & Endpoints (API Documentation)